Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Causal Inference Pipeline

 \subsection{Metrics for Evaluation}

 Our semi-synthetic tasks are generated such that we know the true $ATE$ and thus can compute the {\bf Bias of $\widehat{{\bf ATE}}$}.
 A bias of zero is optimal, indicating a correct estimated $ATE$.
 The greater the bias, positive or negative, the worse the model performance.
 This is the primary metric we use in evaluation, and we compute it for both $\widehat{ATE}_{\texttt{strat}}$ and $ \widehat{ATE}_{\texttt{IPTW}}$.
-We also consider {\bf Treatment Accuracy}, the accuracy of the model's predictions of binary treatment assignment.
-While higher accuracy is often better, high accuracy does not guarantee low bias.
-We include additional metrics ({Spearman Correlation} of Estimated Propensity Scores and Mean Squared Error of IPTW for each task) in \sect\ref{appendix:additional_metrics}.
+We also consider {\bf Treatment Accuracy}, the accuracy of the propensity score model's predictions of binary treatment assignment.
+While higher accuracy is often better, high accuracy does not guarantee low bias and often is instead indicative of strong selection effects.
+Furthermore, we include two additional metrics in \appendixlink{Appendix}~\ref{appendix:additional_metrics}: First, the \textbf{Mean Squared Error of IPTW weights}, which captures the calibration of propensity scores probabilities and resulting weights, and second, the \textbf{Spearman's Rank Correlation.} In some cases, even if \textit{absolute} propensity scores are incorrect, their \textit{relative} rank may still contain useful information that could be exploited in stratification-based methods.
+The Spearman Correlation measures the correlation between the true and estimated propensity scores for each model, with a value of 1 indicating a perfect ranking.